-The offices of tomorrow: Greater flexibility with fewer square metres?25 juni 2021
+The offices of tomorrow: Greater flexibility with fewer square metres?25 december 2021

 The increasing prevalence of home office work, the diversity of collaboration spaces, real estate prices: many factors are now forcing companies to rethink the way they collaborate and re-organise internally so as to increase employee team satisfaction and reduce office space while retaining that which is necessary.
 In the future, each square metre of office space will be useful for the company – or not.